Passing ... passing ... and then she speaks. |

 be transgender.
 The signs that are being subconsciously being examined have

-more subtle indicators such as jaw line, hands and hair .
+more subtle indicators such as jawline, finger length, and scalp hair.

 As result, with each iteration of the quiz I had to include yet